The Hook Up Plan

-The Hook Up Plan (Plan Coeur) is a comedy web television series and the second French series produced for Netflix after Marseille.
+The Hook Up Plan (Plan Coeur) is a comedy television series and the second French series produced for Netflix after Marseille.

 The show premiered on December 7, 2018, and Season 2 premiered on October 11, 2019.
 A special episode about the COVID-19 pandemic was added to Netflix on August 26, 2020 in France.

 In December 2020, the show was renewed for a third and final season, which premiered on January 1, 2022.

 Premise

 Elsa, on the verge of turning thirty and stuck in an uninspiring job, finds herself still hung up on her ex-boyfriend two years after their breakup.
 Her friends, hoping to help her break out of her rut and find some confidence, decide to hire a male escort to take her on a few dates.